 5) Wrap neatly in foil and load into the baskets.
 (We recommend wrapping the top in foil as opposed to using the lids provided as it cooks better and quicker)

-Consistency with each pre-pack will help all 150 packs cook evenly throughout and at the same time.
+Consistency with each pre-pack will help all packs cook evenly throughout and at the same time.
 The cooker can hold 150 packs but for best results we cook 140 packs with the centre packs removed to allow for steam flow through the cooker.

 Loading your baskets and cooking:

 - As you finish packing your baskets load the centre basket, then 2nd from the top, 2nd from the bottom then 30mins later add the top and bottom baskets.
 This will ensure that the cooker temperature remains high and cooks evenly throughout.

--Add 10L more water then close up and leave to cook for a further 2-2.5 hours (top up water if needed)
+-Add 15L more water then close up and leave to cook for a further 2-2.5 hours (top up water if needed)

-We recommend allowing yourself a 1 hour window between the end of the cook and your intended serving time.
+We always recommend allowing yourself at least a 1 hour window between the end of the cook and your intended serving time.
 The Cooker will stay warm with the burners on the lowest settings

 Time to enjoy your Kai!
 We hope you have enjoyed using your Kiwi Commercial Cooker.